 A Sustainable Cultures of Water Seminar Series

 Amphibious Screens 2022 is a series of research seminars hosted by a transnational network of researchers from the UK, USA, Finland, Iceland, and Italy and led by members of the Centre for Television Histories.
-Researchers of film, television, and screen cultures and environmental sciences will discuss with industry professionals and regional environmental sectors the subject of sustainable screen production in water-based locations (Miami, Reykjavik, Venice and Cornwall).
-Click here to read more about the series.Link opens in a new window
+Researchers of film, television, and screen cultures and environmental sciences have discussed with industry professionals and regional environmental sectors the subject of sustainable screen production in water-based locations (Miami, Reykjavik, Venice and Cornwall).
+The series has led to 'Cultural Policies for Sustainable Screen Production in Coastal Locations' funded by Warwick's Policy Support Fund in 2023 - led by Rachel Moseley with Gemma Goodman and Jo Garde-Hansen.
+Policy research is often the missing piece of screen culture research, and policy transfer across cultural and environmental policies is mostly ignored; this project will make a significant intervention by focusing on Cornwall.
+This policy research seeks to determine how cultural and environmental policies can be connected and shared by/with stakeholders to inform screen practices for sustainable screen production on location Click here to read more about the series.Link opens in a new window

 Researchers from the Centre, led by Helen Wheatley, have begun the four-year research project, Ghost Town: Civic Television and the Haunting of Coventry which leads up to and into Coventry's City of Culture year.
 Click here to read more about the project as it develops.